notifi-network/notifi-sdk-ts/packages/notifi-react-hooks/README.md

 For more complex scenarios where the user has multiple sources, you may want to iterate over each source to accumulate the applicable filters to render.
 ## 🪢 Create the Alert
-Once your user enters their contact information and options to for their first alert, use the `createAlert()` hook.
+Once your user enters their contact information and options for their first alert, use the `createAlert()` hook.
 This accepts the [ClientCreateAlertInput shape](https://notifi-network.github.io/notifi-sdk-ts/modules.html#ClientCreateAlertInput) and will return the [`Alert` object](https://notifi-network.github.io/notifi-sdk-ts/modules.html#Alert) in the response upon success.

 ```
 const {createAlert} = notifiClient;